redmejia/redmejia.github.io/README.md

 # Reynaldo Fullstack Developer

-Hi, I am Reynaldo and this portfolio.\
+Hi, I am Reynaldo and this is my portfolio.\
-I would to share with you my personal projects.
+I would to share my projects with you.

-Note : My portfolio still under construction.
+Note: My portfolio is still under construction.